Healthy Homes Assessment Omahu

 Draught Stopping Omahu

-If you can feel external air entering or an unobstructed draught coming from a gap or hole and you are able to feel it, it is likely a crack or an opening that needs sealing in somehow.
+If you can feel external air coming in or the air is clear out of a hole or gap or crack, then it is likely a crack or hole which requirements sealing in some way.
 Large cracks and gaps should be stopped permanently.
-Cracks that are greater than 3mm and allow air to enter or exit from the home need seals.
-For instance, if an open fireplace isn’t used it may cause draughts and should be shut off.
-Landlords and property managers are responsible for making sure that these draughts are stopped as far as possible.
+Any gaps greater than 3mm that allow air in or out from the home require the sealing.
+For example, if the open fireplace is not in use, it can cause draughts and must be sealed from.
+Property managers and landlords are accountable for ensuring that these draughts are stopped whenever imaginable.

-There is no need to block off holes or gaps that are part of the construction.
-For example, tiny gaps around doors and windows may be required to allow for the movement of the structure as the house gets warmer and cooler, so that they are able to be closed and opened instead of than being stuck.
-We will inspect every window and door as part of an Healthy Homes assessment of your rental property.
+You don’t need to block up intentional holes or gaps which are part of the construction.
+For instance, small gaps around doors and windows could be necessary to allow for movement of the building when the house warms and cools in order to let them be shut and opened, rather than being stuck.
+We will check every window and door as part of our Healthy Homes assessment of your rental property.

 Find the complete specifications to the Healthy Homes draught stopping requirements.